SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/data-broker.md

 - measurements,
 - operations.

-Navigate to **Data connectors** in the **Data Broker** menu if you would like to send data to another tenant.
+Navigate to **Data connectors** in the **Data broker** menu if you would like to send data to another tenant.
 Navigate to **Data subscriptions**, if you would like to receive data from another tenant.

 <img src="/images/users-guide/enterprise-tenant/et-data-broker-navigator.png" alt="Data broker menus" >